jonashackt/jonashackt.github.io/index.md

 ### About me

-I´am a [Spring Boot](https://projects.spring.io/spring-boot/) using guy, that loves [Ansible](https://www.ansible.com/) & is a CI/CD enthusiast.
+I'am a [Spring Boot](https://projects.spring.io/spring-boot/) using guy, that loves [Ansible](https://www.ansible.com/) & is a CI/CD enthusiast.
 He´s building more & more with [Docker](https://www.docker.com/) & [Spring Cloud](http://projects.spring.io/spring-cloud/).
 And I always try to write practical & comprehensible blog posts (as you can see above :) ).

 I have been a SOA/Integration software architect & quit the job after successful implementing inside whole company.